tenglab/qcCHIP/README.md

 library(qcCHIP)
 ```
 Then, follow the [**User's Guide**](https://github.com/tenglab/qcCHIP/blob/main/vignettes/qcCHIP.pdf)
 to load qcCHIP.
-In the guide, we detail how to query through qcCHIP
+In the guide, we detail how to use qcCHIP functions to determine values of filtering metrics and to filter CH
-and to visualize SE signatures across cancers.
+mutations with the four types of metrics.

 The users are also encouraged to refer to the help pages of R functions in this package.